abeing/droog/mechanics.md

 - Buildings are ruins, most will not have insides.
 There will be no multi-story buildings.

-Creature Statistics
+Creature Attributes
 ===================

-Each creature has three base statistics: Strength, Dexterity and Constitution.
+Each creature has three base attributes: Strength, Dexterity and Constitution.

-Statistics range in value:
+Attributes range in value:
   - None (0)
   - Low (+1)
   - Average (+2)